dotnet/samples/README.md

 ## Building a sample

-You build any .NET Core sample using the .NET Core CLI, which can be installed with [the .NET Core SDK](https://www.microsoft.com/net/download).
-Then, execute these commands from the CLI in the directory of any sample:
+Build any .NET Core sample using the .NET Core CLI, which is installed with [the .NET Core SDK](https://www.microsoft.com/net/download).
+Then run these commands from the CLI in the directory of any sample:

 ```console